Search

 Building Industry giving back to Fort Walton Beach High School construction program

 Back in May, the Fort Walton Beach High School CTE Carpentry Program hosted a Board Cutting ceremony to celebrate their new classroom and shop spaces.
-Now, the high school program is in need of an […]
+Now, the high school program is in need of an overhang outside of their classroom to help store materials such as lumber.
+Currently, the wood is stored inside the classroom which doesn’t make for the […]

 Back in May, the Fort Walton Beach High School CTE Carpentry Program hosted a Board Cutting ceremony to celebrate their new classroom and shop spaces